Schnubbione/APXO/README.md

 The simulation features three different procurement products with varying risk profiles:

 - **Fix (€60/seat)**: Cheapest option, but must be paid regardless of demand.
-Lowest risk for airline, highest risk for tour operator.
+Lowest risk for airline, highest risk for tour operator. **Strategic consideration**: Limited availability creates competition - you won't know exact numbers!
 - **ProRata (€85/seat)**: More expensive, but can be returned until 60 days before departure if not booked.
 Medium risk for both parties.
 - **Pooling (€110/seat)**: Highest price, daily price and availability updates, not guaranteed, only paid if actual demand exists.
 Highest risk for airline, lowest risk for tour operator.

+**Key Strategic Element**: Fix seats are purchased under information asymmetry - teams see market intelligence but not exact availability, promoting strategic decision-making and risk assessment.

 ## Game Mechanics